-Unless you are coming from India, Australia, the UK, or one of the other 73 countries that drive on the left, remember that to drive on the other side of the road in Sri Lanka!
+Unless you are coming from India, Australia, the UK, or one of the other 73 countries that drive on the left, remember to drive on the other side of the road in Sri Lanka!

 20. Tuk-tuk Scam

 Tuk-tuk drivers will try to charge you about 3 to 5 times the regular prices, so feel free to haggle hard.
 Moreover, even after you agree on a price, many drivers will stop on the way to ask for more money.
 Make sure to clarify the costs before stepping into a tuk-tuk.
 In general, tuk-tuk drivers were slightly aggressive, touting you from a distance “Tuk-tuk,” “taxi,” even as you are not looking for one.
-You can practice your inner yoga and deep breathing techniques to stay calm after the nth driver call you out.
+You can practice your inner yoga and deep breathing techniques to stay calm after the nth driver calls you out.
 I confess I did sometimes lose my cool.

 21. Beware of Mosquitoes

-Bring your DEET or other anti-mosquito secrets as the flying bugs are unfortunately present, like on any tropical island.
+Bring your DEET or other anti-mosquito secrets, as the flying bugs are unfortunately present, like on any tropical island.
 However, Sri Lanka has recently seen several Dengue Fever outbreaks, especially in the Colombo area.
 Bruno itself got infected during a week-long stay in Colombo at the end of our Sri Lanka stay and had to be hospitalized when we arrived in Singapore.

 22. Not a Party Scene

-Except for Colombo, Arugam Bay, and Hikkaduwa, and a few other touristy areas, the party scene in Sri Lanka is limited.
+Except for Colombo, Arugam Bay, Hikkaduwa, and a few other touristy areas, the party scene in Sri Lanka is limited.
 So if you are looking to party all night, the small tropical island is not for you.

 Indeed, most of the country lives around fishing and agriculture, with quiet evenings.